Skip to main content

 Judicial processes, including code of conduct, academic honesty statement and grievance procedures are stated in the ACC Student Handbook.

-The Academic Support Center is a free, drop-in/appointment based/virtual tutorial service staffed by advanced students who have excelled in their classes.
+Tutoring & Learning Resources is a free, drop-in / appointment based / virtual tutorial service staffed by advanced students who have excelled in their classes.
 Students can work individually with tutors in person as well as online and also attend small group sessions that focus on specific courses.
 From time management to test taking, tutors offer valuable tips on what it takes to be successful.
-For more information, visit the Academic Support Center, located in the Open Computer Lab at the Littleton Campus, Main Building, Room M1650, call 303.797.5669, or email acc [dot] asc [at] arapahoe [dot] edu.
+For more information, visit Tutoring & Learning Resources, located in the Library at the Littleton Campus, Main Building, M2570, call 303.797.5669, or email tutoring [at] arapahoe [dot] edu.

-The Student Writing Center is an appointment based tutoring service that offers one-on-one tutoring sessions (in-person and online).
-The Center works with student writers of any skill level and can provide support and guidance for all college writing assignments.
+The Writing Lab is an appointment based tutoring service that offers one-on-one tutoring sessions (in-person and online).
+The Writing Lab works with student writers of any skill level and can provide support and guidance for all college writing assignments.
 We can assist with resumes, cover letters and scholarship essays.
 While not a proofreading or editing service, we are happy to help with proofreading, revision and documentation.
-Please call the Writing Center or visit the Writing Center webpage to schedule an appointment or call 303.797.5893.
+Please visit the Writing Lab webpage or schedule an appointment or call 303.797.5893.

 Wireless Internet